frederik-hh/Calculator/README.md

 ## About

-A solo passion project built from scratch — completely free to use for everyone, no ads, no fees, ever.
+A solo project built from scratch — completely free to use for everyone, no ads, no fees, ever.
 Includes a fully functional calculator and unit converter with multiple categories.
 Built with dedication and a love for clean, simple design.

 ---